strapi/documentation/docusaurus/docs/dev-docs/plugins/users-permissions.md

 - `jwtSecret`: random string used to create new JWTs, typically set using the `JWT_SECRET` [environment variable](/dev-docs/configurations/environment#strapi).
 - `jwt.expiresIn`: expressed in seconds or a string describing a time span.<br/>
   Eg: 60, "45m", "10h", "2 days", "7d", "2y".
 A numeric value is interpreted as a seconds count.
-If you use a string be sure you provide the time units (minutes, hours, days, years, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").
+If you need more advanced examples please see the [ms package](https://github.com/vercel/ms).

 <Tabs groupId="js-ts">